-I don’t get to games that often, hardly at all, unless we are having a special event at Heinz Field.
-I don’t like sitting down watching the game with others.
+How closely are you able to follow the team still?
+Do you get to games at Heinz Field often? *I don't get to games that often, hardly at all, unless we are having a special event at Heinz Field.
+I don't like sitting down watching the game with others.
 I prefer to watch it at home.

 I thought he did a great job for his first season.
 He got the team to the playoffs and any time you can do that you have done a great job.
 He probably did more than most people expected the team to do in his first year.

 Do you think this 2008 team has the weapons to go deep into the post-season?

 Naturally I think they have the weapons to do that.
 A lot of things have to go their way.
 They have to stay away from injuries.
 They have to play well.
 Any time you get on the football field you have an opportunity to win the game if you play well.
 If they have that attitude going into the season I don't think they have a problem with doing what they want to do.
 Teams aren't going to roll over and let them win.
 They have to go out and play football.

 Does it amaze you that people today still talk about the gold shoes that you wore?
 Did you ever think they would be that big of a conversation piece?

 Every where I go people talk about them.
 I just got back in town from an event and that is what I am known as.
 All of these years after playing football they still call me the man with the gold shoes.
 I never thought about them being talked about.
 I was doing something just for the sake of doing it.
 I never thought they would get that kind of attention.
 People know the shoes, they don't know me.